 The following graphic reflects the conceptual order as the different materials are distributed; As it can be seen, beyond the international validation of the Master, the gradual methodology of application is a very functional conception through nine basic modules equivalent to that comprise the learning of disciplines, domains of tools, and in itself, the flow of Work within a typical GIS project.
 This is complemented by a module focused on practice and academic work (PATA), as well as optional subjects, offered as electives of modules that address additional highly specialized subjects for the development of the degree project.

 The degree work demonstrates the student's ability to independently approach a problem, applying a technical methodology and presenting results in an understandable way, observing the scientific rigor of an academic project.

 Content of the Modules of the Online Masters

-As students develop projects and practices of the Master's degree, they use different software solutions frequently used in Geo-Engineering.
-Both proprietary software, as shown below as free code, which undoubtedly is an inescapable actor in the current ecosystem of solutions.
+As students develop projects and practices of the Master, they use different Software solutions frequently used in Geo-Engineering.
+Both proprietary software, such as the one shown below, as well as open source software, which is undoubtedly an unavoidable player in the current ecosystem of solutions.

 MódulOr 1: Introduction to GIS

-This module provides a general introduction to the GIScience & technology discipline.
-Presents terminology and components of GIS, its meaning and history.
-It also looks at the main and current aspects of Geoinformation (GI) technology followed by a discussion on the integration of spatial information within the framework of Information and Communication Technologies (ICT).
-It also points out the emerging communities of GIS users and the ever growing GI industry and its market.
-The module concludes with lessons dedicated to spatial reference systems, emphasizing the importance of positioning and location through coordinates, as well as an introduction to cartographic projections.
+This module provides a general introduction to the discipline GIScience & technology.
+It presents GIS terminologies and components, their meaning and history.
+It also takes a look at the main and current aspects of Geoinformation (GI) technology followed by a discussion on the integration of spatial information in the framework of Information and Communication Technologies (ICT).
+Also noted are the emerging GIS user communities and the ever growing GI industry and marketplace.
+The module concludes with lessons dedicated to spatial reference systems, emphasizing the importance of positioning and location through coordinates, as well as an introduction to map projections.

 MódulOr 2: Spatial Data Models and Structures